Ashokan Edicts in Delhi: Delhi-Topra pillar

 The Topra Ashokan Pillar (28.635739°N 77.245398°E), moved from Topra Kalan in Yamunanagar district of Haryana, was erected above the palace building at Feroz Shah Kotla is 13 m high (with one metre below the platform) and made of sandstone.
 It is finished very well vis-à-vis the second pillar located in Delhi at the ridge.

-The inscription in Brahmi script, which was deciphered by James Princep, a renowned scholar in Indian antiquarian studies in 1837, conveys the same message as the other Ashokan Pillars erected such as "code of dharma:virtue, social cohesion and piety" but with one difference that on this pillar there is also a reference to issues related to taxation.
+The inscription in Brahmi script, which was deciphered by James Prinsep, a renowned scholar in Indian antiquarian studies in 1837, conveys the same message as the other Ashokan Pillars erected such as "code of dharma:virtue, social cohesion and piety" but with one difference that on this pillar there is also a reference to issues related to taxation.
 The building that houses the pillar is a three-storied structure built in rubble masonry.
 It has a large number of small domed rooms in the first and second floors, with links to the roof.
 Rooms on each floor have arched entrances, which are now stated to be used for pujas (worship).
-It is a pyramidal shaped structure with reducing size at each level with the pillar installed on the terrace of the building.
+It is a pyramidal-shaped structure with reducing size at each level with the pillar installed on the terrace of the building.
 It is conjectured that originally the pillar had a lion capital (similar to the Ashoka Emblem), which is the National Emblem of India.
 Feroz Shah is said to have embellished the top of the pillar with frescoes in black and white stone topped with a gilded copper cupola.
 But at present, what is visible is the smooth polished surface of the pillar, and an elephant carving added much later.
 It has also been noted that this pillar, apart from the Ashokan edict, has another set of text inscribed in Sanskrit "below and around Ashokan edict", in nagari script.
 This inscription records: "the conquests of Visala Deva Vigraharaja IV of the Chauhan dynasty, which was still ruling over Delhi at the time of Ghurid conquests in the 1190s, and his victories over a Mlechha (presumably "Ghaznavid or Gharid").
 With this finding, it has been inferred that Visala Deva reused this pillar to record his triumphs in wars.